Andy Boxer Chair of Governors

 Tracy Burge – Chair of Finance and General (Parent)

 I became a Parent Governor in 2014, and have 2 daughters at Sandridge School.
 I live in Sandridge village and became a governor due to my keen interest in seeing the school develop successfully against its vision and be the school of choice within the Sandridge community.
 Most of all I want Sandridge children to have a positive learning experience which prepares them for the many challenges life and education may throw ahead.
-I am a qualified chartered accountant, currently working as an internal auditor at a nearby IT company, and bring finance, data, compliance and governance management experience to the Governing Body.
+I am a qualified chartered accountant, I am currently working in a local firm of Chartered Accountants , and bring finance, data, compliance and governance management experience to the Governing Body.

 Rhian Hill (Parent)